 Instead, set aside your impatience, take your time, be cautious and drive safely.
 Stick to following Colorado traffic laws to lessen your risk of a serious injury in a traffic accident.
 Remember, lane splitting is illegal in Colorado unless you are sharing your lane with another rider.

-Bad weather conditions can be hazardous in of itself.
+Bad weather, as a driving condition, can be hazardous in and of itself.
 But it can make some road conditions even more dangerous.
 A good example is that rain can make the roads slick but it can also fill in a pothole with water making the pothole harder to see or make it look like just a puddle.

 Be vigilant and give yourself ample space to ensure you have the time to react to road hazards as they pop up.
 Keep your eyes focused on the road and your surroundings.
 If needed, stop your bike and carefully navigate around the road hazard.

 Inexperienced drivers can also endanger motorcycle drivers including teen drivers, late learners, and senior drivers.
 It’s hard to remember what it’s like to be a new driver, but this is exactly what you should do.
 Assuming every driver you encounter lacks the experience to handle stressful situations will force you to become more alert and watchful.
 It’s up to you to drive defensively while out on the Colorado roadways.